Recruitment agencies and consultants in Dubai

 Teaching jobs and education careers in Dubai and the UAE

 General recuitment agencies in the UAE don't usually have teaching jobs, you're better off trying one of the specialist teaching recruitment companies.
-See the teaching jobs in Dubai international schools page for more detailed information but a short summary is:
+See the international teaching jobs in Dubai page for more detailed information, but a short summary is:

 - Be very wary of any online ads for teaching jobs, especially anything related to English and/or ESL, unless you're sure it's a reputable company (there are very few or none that advertise solely online).
 There are enough scams and hoaxes around that make this method worse than a waste of time, it could cost you money and a great deal of time.
 Actually don't even be wary.
 Just ignore them and apply directly to schools - some might say that's a waste of time, but it is surely less of a waste of time than applying to either dead-end ads or some sort of scam.

 - Anytime an employer starts asking for money, run away.
 Not primarily because we don't think you should give them money (we don't, but giving them money like that won' be your biggest problem), but because that is an almost 100% certain red flag warning sign that it's either an outright hoax, or a very very bad employer that will cost you something (time, money, sanity, reputation) and leave you worse off by the time you exit.
 If a job agency asks for money, that's a different story.
 It's still generally a bad idea to have anything to do with them but sometimes there is a registration fee or similar which might be worth paying, and it's not necessarily an indicator that you will get cleaned out by them.

 - For international teaching jobs, there are a handful of good sources (from where you can still get a bad job so don't just accept anything, unless you're a bad teacher, in which case you won't have so much choice).
 They are

 - the Times Educational Supplement (TES newspaper)